James Reese Europe is not a household name today, but in the early 1900s, he was one of New York’s most prominent African American bandleaders.

 Author Ned Sublette sums up the “bicultural sophistication” of Puerto Ricans: “As soon as Puerto Ricans were Americans, they were helping transform the music.
 From 1917 there is no African American music in New York in which Puerto Ricans don’t figure.
 They have been a natural part of the jazz in New York since before cats were taking improvised solos, and as the ‘Latin jazz’ hybrid developed, they provided critical links between the African American and Cuban styles because they were the ones who understood them both; and they made them their own – in their own way.
 The unique bicultural sophistication of the Puerto Rican is a broad topic – but it can’t be left unmentioned in talking about the development of the music in New York.”

-With the exception of authors such as Ruth Glasser, Basilio Serrano, Donald Thompson, Martha Moreno de Schwartz and a handful of others, the Puerto Rican contingent has not received the recognition it deserves.
-Nevertheless, James Reese Europe’s decision to recruit Puerto Rican musicians, unite “brothers of color” and spread the “jazz germ” throughout Europe qualifies him as a Boricua Pioneer.
+With the exception of authors such as Ruth Glasser, Basilio Serrano, Donald Thompson, Martha Moreno de Schwartz, and a handful of others, the Puerto Rican contingent has not received the recognition it deserves.
+Nevertheless, James Reese Europe’s decision to recruit Puerto Rican musicians, unite “brothers of color” and spread the “jazz germ” throughout Europe qualifies him as an Honorary Boricua Pioneer.

 - Badger, Reid – A Life in Ragtime; A Biography of James Reese Europe (Oxford University Press, 1995)